zainabx78/tech501-week2/Notes/App.md

 ## Creating an Azure Image of VM

+- IMPORTANT: Won't be able to use the vm that you create the image from again!
 - Move the app code from adminuser to root directory.
 `sudo mv /home/adminuser/repo /`
 - `sudo waagent -deprovision+user` - deletes the home directory (adminuser).